Stipe Miocic Vs. Daniel Cormier Set For ‘UFC 226’

 — UFC (@ufc) January 27, 2018

 However, Miocic is a tough fighter to beat and Cormier will have his hands full in this one.
-Both Miocic and Cormier are excellent wrestlers, while both of them, as well have shown the ability to knock people out as their standup game has gotten a lot better.
+Both Miocic and Cormier are excellent wrestlers and they have shown the ability to knock people out as their standup game has gotten a lot better.
 It should be an interesting fight, but may not be the only championship fight at UFC 226.

-Ariel Helwani of MMAFighting.com is also reporting that UFC 226 may feature more champion vs. champion fights, as flyweight champion Demetrious Johnson would taking on bantamweight champion in T.J.
+Ariel Helwani of MMA Fighting is also reporting that UFC 226 may feature more champion vs. champion fights, as flyweight champion Demetrious Johnson would taking on bantamweight champion in T.J.
 Dillashaw for the bantamweight belt.
 While women’s featherweight champion Cris Cyborg would be taking on bantamweight champion Amanda Nunes.
-If all those fights happen it should be a very good card and may be one of the best cards in the history of the UFC.
+If all those fights happen, it should be a very good card and may be one of the best cards in the history of the UFC.

-But for now the one for sure fight in Cormier vs. Miocic which will be a huge fight, and if Cormier can win the fight it will cement his legacy as one of the greatest UFC fighters in history.
-While if Miocic wins, it will cement himself as the best UFC heavyweight of all-time.
+But for now, the one for sure fight is Cormier vs. Miocic which will be a huge fight, and if Cormier can win the fight, it will cement his legacy as one of the greatest UFC fighters in history.
+While if Miocic wins, he will cement himself as the best UFC heavyweight of all-time.

 Both are fighting for their legacy and it should be a very good fight come July 7.